CBenghi/IfcMerge/README.md

 The following command options are available:

 ```
   -i, --InputFile     Required.
 Any number of valid IFC models or a file containing their names.
+If
+                      the inputfile has txt extension each line will be parsed as a single source
+                      file to merge.

   -o, --OutputFile    Required.
 The IFC File to output, the extension chosen determines the format
                       (e.g. ifczip).